What do “exposures” in social anxiety treatment involve?

 Last week, we discussed how exposures help with social anxiety.
 This week, we continue the focus on social anxiety and exposures but more specifically, discuss two commonly used exposures for social anxiety treatments.

 Let’s revisit the hypothetical case of “Amy” from last week.
 Recall that she experienced anxiety interacting with acquaintances and strangers, and struggled initiating interactions.
 She often gave in to desires to avoid what made her socially anxious.
-There are many people who have struggles like Amy.
+Many people have struggles like Amy.
 In fact, her co-worker and new friend “Adam” has very similar social anxiety struggles.
 Today, we will focus on Adam’s hypothetical situation.
 Here is some additional context:

 While people might have heard about the idea of facing their fears, like Adam, it’s common to not know much else.
 Adam and his therapist began by identifying some social situations to address through exposures.
-Among them were the following:
+Among them included:

-Adam and his therapist agreed that initiating conversations, while quite the challenge, was the most practical place to start.
-They then identified different ways to practice this exposure:
+Adam and his therapist agreed that initiating conversations as a practical situation to start addressing through exposures.
+They identified different ways to practice this exposure:

 In-vivo exposure (i.e. live or in real life)